ethpandaops/xatu-data/README.hugo.md

 ### mempool_transaction

-Each row represents a transaction that was seen in the mempool by a sentry client.
-Sentries can report the same transaction multiple times if it has been long enough since the last report.
+{{< lead >}} Each row represents a transaction that was seen in the mempool by a sentry client.
+Sentries can report the same transaction multiple times if it has been long enough since the last report. {{< /lead >}}

 #### Availability